 Shedd Aquarium: You’ll learn from the pros.
 The internships offer specific, in-depth experiences to college students interested in aquarium-related careers.
 Duration varies with the program, and preference is given to students currently enrolled in a degree program.
 We do require that applicants for Animal Care Internships be at least 18 years old.

-Environmental Opportunities: STEM majors at Northeastern Illinois University, such as Environmental Science, Biology, Earth Science and Environmental Studies, can prepare for careers in "green-collar" fields including environmental epidemiologist, environmental lawyer, climatologist, environmental chemist, climate change analyst, plant scientist, marine biologist, geologist, materials scientist, food scientist, wildlife biologist, hydrologist, sustainability director and more.
+Environmental Opportunities: STEM students at Northeastern Illinois University, in majors such as Environmental Science, Biology, Earth Science and Environmental Studies, can prepare for careers in "green-collar" fields including environmental epidemiologist, environmental lawyer, climatologist, environmental chemist, climate change analyst, plant scientist, marine biologist, geologist, materials scientist, food scientist, wildlife biologist, hydrologist, sustainability director and more.
+More information on these careers can be found in the link above.

 Abbott Labs: Every year Abbott Labs host hundreds of interns from the world’s leading universities.
 Successful interns have demonstrated academic excellence, strong leadership, communication skills and technical excellence in their respective fields.
 Interns have the opportunity to work in functions that include engineering, science, finance, information technology and marketing.
 Our internships offer flexible 10 to 12 week assignments during the summer, adjusted to your academic calendar and the needs of individual businesses.
 Deadlines vary.